 - Someone who is looking for variations of cold udon noodles

 You can buy udon noodles at an Asian grocery store with fresh, frozen, or dried.
-Fresh and frozen udon are already boiled at the process so boiling time is short like a couple of minutes.
-On the other hand dried udon noodles take longer like 10 minutes.
+Fresh and frozen udon are already boiled in the process, so boiling time is short, like a couple of minutes.
+On the other hand, dried udon noodles take longer, like 10 minutes.

 We eat both hot and cold, but in the hot summer, cold udon demand increases.

 In general, there are 2 ways to eat cold udon noodles.

 - Zaru udon: Dip udon noodles in a noodle soup.
 Just noodles, noodle soup, and some toppings such as chopped green onion and wasabi.
 This is the most simple cold udon noodles.

 - Bukkake udon: Pour noodle soup over the udon noodles like this recipe.
 This type of udon noodles has so many topping variations.

 Mentsuyu is a Japanese soup base that is used for both udon and soba noodles.